Ratstail91/UntitledMonGame/client/markdown/home.md

+<span style='color:red'>Help Wanted!</span>
+===

+I'm looking for an artist to work on Egg Trainer - this is unpaid work, but I'm willing to offer half of the profits from the premium shop for as long as we're working together.

+If you're interested, please contact me at [krgamestudios@gmail.com](mailto:krgamestudios@gmail.com).

+---

 Raise, train and battle creatures from eggs!

 Inspired by popular monster battling games, Egg Trainer allows you to buy eggs from the market, hatch them, then train them - each one is different, and even creatures within the same species can vary wildly in strengths.